Leibniz-HBI/factli/README.md

                        defaults to NULL
   --end_date TEXT      End Date(newer), Format=YYYY-MM-DD, if not given
-                       defaults to current date --log_level TEXT     Level of output detail (DEBUG, INFO, WARNING, ERROR).
+                       defaults to current date --time_frame TEXT    The interval of time to consider from the endDate.
+Any valid SQL interval, eg: "1 HOUR" or "30 MINUTE" --log_level TEXT     Level of output detail (DEBUG, INFO, WARNING, ERROR).
                        Warnings and Errors are               always logged in respective log-files `errors.log` and `warnings.log`.